divyanshu799/Invertians-Archive/README.md

 ## How to contribute?

 Dont forget to **STAR** your way out of the repository.
-Make a fork of this repo and add your changes into this repo.
+Make a fork of this repo and add your changes into that forked repo.
 Then submit a pull request and you are all done!
 Dont forget to **STAR** your way out of the repository.

 ## Contributors ✨

-Thanks goes to these wonderful people <!-- ([emoji key](https://allcontributors.org/docs/en/emoji-key)): -->
+Thanks goes to these absolutely wonderful people <!-- ([emoji key](https://allcontributors.org/docs/en/emoji-key)): -->

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->